|

 music business, establishing himself as an important young musician

-Since 2003, Dan has recorded and released two albums produced
+I have recorded and released two albums produced

 chosen as the theme song for tennesseewaterworks, a clean water